Winter Commencement Instructions

-All graduating students including graduate, undergraduate and doctoral candidates must wear the official approved academic regalia (black cap and gown, maroon and gray tassel); doctoral candidates must wear the official doctoral robe and hood, all items can be purchased through the UMES Bookstore, or may also be purchased at http://www.herffjones.com/umes.
+All graduating students undergraduate, master and doctoral candidates must wear the official academic regalia.
+Undergraduate and master candidates (black cap and gown, maroon and gray tassel); doctoral candidates must wear the official doctoral robe and hood.
+All commencement items can be purchased during the Grad Fair.
 It is recommended that you purchase your cap and gown early to avoid any unnecessary delay or inconvenience on graduation day.
-Doctoral gowns and faculty gowns must be ordered at least eight weeks in advance.
-A representative will be on hand at the Grad Fair to take orders, or may also be purchased at http://www.herffjones.com/umes.
-Only official approved academic regalia may be worn during the commencement exercises.
-No visible jewelry or other decoration is permitted on the academic robe or mortarboard/cap.
-The University reserves the right to request that unacceptable attire be removed, or to exclude from the exercises any candidate who does not meet acceptable standards of dress or conduct.
+Doctoral gowns and faculty gowns must be ordered at least eight weeks in advance, with distribution in December.
+A representative will be on hand at the Grad Fair to take orders.
+Only official academic regalia may be worn during the commencement exercises.
+No visible jewelry or other decorations on the academic robe or mortarboard (cap) is allowed.

 Announcement orders will be shipped directly to the address you specify.
-Herff Jones representatives will be at the Graduation Fair to assist you with your on campus order.
+Herff Jones representatives will be at the Grad Fair to assist you with your on campus order.
 The delivery date for campus announcement orders is approximately 4 weeks.
-For more information, please call the bookstore at (410)-651-6437
+For more information, please call the bookstore at (410)-651-6437.

 Distribution of Diplomas